 If it is a significant amount being paid, then you have to go the extra mile with an incentive.

-Therefore, you can set a rule that states that any customer that purchases above a certain amount would get a discount on currency x (the currency of your choice).
+Therefore, you can set a rule that states that any customer who purchases above a certain amount would get a discount on currency x (the currency of your choice).

 c) How can you set up a store currency discount?